Pushkin House, London: Activities

 Pushkin House aims to serve as a home and showcase for Russian culture in London, a focus for Anglo-Russian cultural exchange, a provider of education and information on Russian language and culture, and a resource and networking centre for individuals and institutions.
 In pursuit of these aims, it has developed a cultural programme relating to Russian literature, art, film, music, theatre and dance, as well as history, philosophy and politics.
 Events include lectures and talks, seminars, conferences, exhibitions, films, concerts and readings.

 Besides its own events, Pushkin House collaborates with other institutions and groups dedicated to Russian culture.
 It hosts lectures run by the Pushkin Club and the GB-Russia Society, among others.
 Russian language courses are provided by the Russian Language Centre, located on the top floor of the building.
 Creative partnerships exist with museums and libraries in Russia.

-From the 24th February 2022, Pushkin House has focused resources to understanding the background to the Russo-Ukrainian war and promoting anti-war voices.
+In response to Russia's military operation in Ukraine which started on 24th February 2022, Pushkin House focused resources on understanding the background of the Russo-Ukrainian war, promoting anti-war voices and reassessing Russia's political and cultural legacy.
 It has hosted solidarity events to raise £27,000 for charities supporting people impacted by the war.
+The challenges of cultural institution-building on the ruins of imperialism continue to be at the core of its programming.
+Its mission today as an arts, cultural and social space is to explore, challenge and debate Russia's culture and identity today.

 Pushkin House Book Prize

 The Pushkin House Book Prize was launched in 2013 with an aim to "encourage public understanding and intelligent debate about the Russian-speaking world".
+The prize aims to encourage, support and award authors who contribute to our understanding of Russia's complex culture, history and people, including the new realities since 24 February 2022.

 The prize is for a book published in English, but translations from other languages, including Russian, are encouraged.